Jakeable/Ralybot/README.md

 ## Changelog

-See [CHANGELOG.md](https://github.com/KamranMackey/Ralybot/blob/master/CHANGELOG.md) for the changelog.
-WARNING: The changelog is not always updated and may be out of date with the current release version.
+See [CHANGELOG.md](https://github.com/KamranMackey/Ralybot/blob/master/CHANGELOG.md) for the changelog. **WARNING**: The changelog is not always updated and may be out of date with the current release version.
 You have been warned.

 ## License